1,3-butylene Glycol (CAS 107-88-0) Market Size, Share, Value, and Competitive Landscape 2021

 1,3-Butanediol (also known as 1,3-butylene glycol, butane-1,3-diol, or 1,3-dihydroxybutane) is a diol used as a chemical intermediate in the manufacture of polyester plasticizers and other products.
 It finds some use as a solvent for flavorings and as a humectant in pet foods, tobacco and cosmetics.
 It is one of four stable structural isomers of butanediol.
 In biology, 1,3-butanediol is used as a hypoglycaemic agent.
 1,3-Butanediol can be converted into β-hydroxybutyrate and serve as a substrate for brain metabolism.

-This report contains market size and forecasts of 1,3-butylene Glycol (CAS 107-88-0) in South Korea, including the following market information:
+This report contains market size and forecasts of 1,3-butylene Glycol (CAS 107-88-0) in India, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on 1,3-butylene Glycol (CAS 107-88-0) production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on 1,3-butylene Glycol (CAS 107-88-0) production and consumption in India

 Total Market by Segment: